nebulaeonline/microauthd/README.md

 ## Summary

-microauthd is nearly production-ready as a small, secure, and deterministic identity service ideal for embedded control planes, internal APIs, or constrained deployments where full platforms are overkill.
+microauthd hopes to get to an alpha-level release in the next few months as a small, secure, and deterministic identity service ideal for embedded control planes, internal APIs, or constrained deployments where full platforms are overkill.

 It's not ready for general use today, but we're \~4 weeks from a stable v1 release.
 The CLI is already usable for local testing and automation, and the API surface is stable and predictable.